dhocker/iex-localc/README.md

 # LibreOffice Calc Extension for IEX
 Copyright © 2018, 2019 by Dave Hocker as Qalydon

+# DEPRECATED
+Unfortunately, IEX has terminated the APIs that were used by this LOCalc extension.
+Therefore, it has been deprecated.

 ## Overview
 This project implements a LibreOffice Calc (LOCalc) addin extension that can retrieve data from the Investor's Exchange (IEX) service.